NazemMahmud/symfony-scraping/README.md

 # Remaining tasks:
 - RabbitMQ: I can implement it if extra time is provided.
-- UI: I planned to do an UI using react or vue.
-I can implement it if extra time is provided.
 - I skipped the additional task for now.